 Organize an event and donate it to the project, throw a party, a BBQ, a garage sale.
 Run a marathon or climb a mountain.

 Any help is appreciated.
-Contact Phyllis for more ideas, she is having thousands of them.
+Contact us for more ideas, we are having thousands of them.

 Tanzania lies just South of the equator so there is little seasonal variation in temperature, but it is slightly cooler in June/ July and warmer in January/ February.
 There is much more variation between the coastal and low lying regions and the high plains and mountain regions.The north lies at an altitude of 1,500 to 2,1000meters (5,000 to 7,000 feet) and have a pleasant climate with warm days and cooler evenings year round.